tahbee03/gamerank/README.md

 ## Description

-**How to push code into the repository?** git checkout -b "your branch name" master git add . git push --set-upstream origin "your branch name" git checkout main
+**How to push code into the repository?** git checkout -b "your branch name" master/n git add . git push --set-upstream origin "your branch name" git checkout main